kumahq/kuma-website/docs/docs/dev/networking/cni.md

 ## Installation

-Below are the details of how to set up Kuma CNI in different environments.
+Below are the details of how to set up Kuma CNI in different environments using both `kumactl` and `helm`.

-To enable the CNI setup and configure it for chaining with the CNI plugin you can use both `kumactl` and `helm`.

 :::::: tabs :options="{ useUrlFragment: false }"
 ::::: tab "Calico"